 The features of Big Data in IoT are reshaping the upcoming generation of the e-health care system and developing an innovative solution in the healthcare field.
 Big data will now lead to data-driven research instead of hypothesis-driven research.
 IoT will control and analyze the connection between sensors and existing big data.

 In manufacturing companies, due to improper working of equipment and machines, they may end up producing fewer products as they used to do earlier.
 Installing IoT sensors in the equipment can collect operation data on the machine.

 This data will help to find out which equipment is working properly and which requires repair.
 Hence, a business will never fall short of products.

-Installing IoT sensors in vehicles provide data regarding fuel efficiency, track the location of the vehicle, delivery routes, and other information that helps in improving organizational productivity.
+Installing IoT sensors in vehicles provide data regarding fuel efficiency, tracking the location of the vehicle, delivery routes, and other information that helps in improving organizational productivity.

-For grid operators, intelligent sensors constantly check the temperature of underground cables that helps in taking immediate countermeasures if the cable temperature rises up.
+For grid operators, intelligent sensors constantly check the temperature of underground cables which helps in taking immediate countermeasures if the cable temperature rises up.

 Big data is used to generate findings of power grid components such as input-output curves of transformers that help companies to take action at the right time and prevent load intervention in the power grid.

 In this section, we will discuss in-depth how these distinct components help in the functioning of the IoT system.